azharprabudi/react-autogenerate-crud/documentation/server/README.md

 {
   limit: '_xLimit',
   page: '_xPage',
+  sort: "_sort={orderName}&_order={orderBy}", // fill this if you want to using sort by api, and type the query.
+Remember orderName and orderBy will be replace with orderName column you select and the value
   callbackBeforeSearch: url => url // you must return the new url or existing url (optional) }
 http://localhost:3000/user?_xLimit=10&_xPage=1